*This post may contain affiliate links. As Amazon Associates we earn from qualifying purchases.

 Notes

-The calories listed are an approximation based on the ingredients in the recipe card and a serving size of 2-ounces of the tomato basil pasta.
+- The calories listed are an approximation based on the ingredients in the recipe card and a serving size of 2-ounces of the tomato basil pasta.
 Actual calories will vary.
-For more information and tips, please refer to the post.